spotinst/help/src/docs/billing-engine/tutorials/plans.md

 ## Modify a Plan

-To modify a plan, click on the pencil icon to do so.
+To modify a plan, click the pencil icon to do so.

 ## Delete a Plan

-To delete a plan, click on the trash icon associated with the Billing Plan.
+To delete a plan, click the trash icon associated with the Billing Plan.